ziotom78/raytracing_course/tomasi-ray-tracing-04a.md

 # Tone mapping

--   A conversion from RGB to sRGB should preserve the overall «hue» of an image.
+-   Converting from RGB to sRGB should preserve the overall «hue» of an image.
 -   This is why we don't talk about *tone mapping* for a single RGB color, but for a matrix of colors (i.e., an image).
--   We will use the *tone mapping* described by [Shirley & Morley (2003)](https://books.google.it/books/about/Realistic_Ray_Tracing_Second_Edition.html?id=ywOtPMpCcY8C&redir_esc=y): it is physically less accurate than other methods (e.g., CIE standard normalization using D65), but more intuitive and easier to implement.
+-   We will use the *tone mapping* described by [Shirley & Morley (2003)](https://books.google.it/books/about/Realistic_Ray_Tracing_Second_Edition.html?id=ywOtPMpCcY8C&redir_esc=y): it is physically less accurate than methods based on colorimetric standards (e.g., CIE XYZ tristimulus mapping with a D65 white point), but more intuitive and easier to implement.

 # Tone Mapping Algorithm